pradeepxbhagat/BillMortem/readme.md

 BillMortem is a utility tool which helps user to do a post martam on credit card bill.
 Once user open the bill, pdf reader view will display all the transaction.
-User can write the search term in the search bar and it will search that particular transaction for you with the total amount.
-User can do multi-term search also.
-There is a functionality of selecting the search term from mouse also.
+User can search either using search bar or selecting a word/multiple words as a result user will be presented with sectioned transaction and respective total.
-Currently, this is supported only for HDFC credit card bill.
+Currently, this is supported only for HDFC and CITI credit card bill.

 Features:
     Single word search